ift-gftc/doc.gftc/source/regulatory/eu-catch-cert.md

 *EU Regulations define the ability to specify a number of vessels when the vessels are small enough.
 GDST compliance requires each Vessel's information and does not allow this so these scenarios will not be covered here.*

-## Recommended ILMD Extensions

-`<gdst:fishQualityGrade>` - The Quality Grade of the product.
-This attribute can optionally be specified in the `<ilmd>` data or in the Master Data.

-`<gdst:fishSizeGrade>` - The Size Grade of the the product.
-This attribute can optionally be specified in the `<ilmd>` data or in the Master Data.

-## Recommended Master Data Extensions

-`<attribute id="urn:gdst:fishQualityGrade">` - The Quality Grade of the product.
-This attribute can optionally be specified in the `<ilmd>` data or in the Master Data.

-`<attribute id="urn:gdst:fishSizeGrade">` - The Size Grade of the the product.
-This attribute can optionally be specified in the `<ilmd>` data or in the Master Data.

 ## Required KDEs

 KDE | Description